-In order to become a U.S. citizen, you need to satisfy the various requirements described in the article Who Can Apply for U.S. Citizenship.
+In order to become a naturalized U.S. citizen, you need to satisfy the basic requirements described in the article Who Can Apply for U.S. Citizenship.
 As part of testing whether you meet those requirements, USCIS will likely administer two tests on the day of your citizenship interview, covering your knowledge and understanding of:

-Although those requirements sound broad, you won’t really have to learn all there is to know about the United States and its primary language.
+Although those requirements might sound broad, you won't really have to learn all there is to know about the United States and its primary language.
 Let's look more closely at what you will, in fact, have to study and learn.

 U.S. Citizenship and Immigration Services (USCIS) has prepared a list of potential questions for the history and government exam.
 These, with their answers, are published in advance for anyone to see.
 You will have to memorize the answers to these questions—ideally all of them—but you will really need to answer only a limited number of the questions correctly in order to pass.